devonorourke/mysosoup/docs/diversity_workflow.md

   --o-clustered-sequences Mangan.clust_p985_seqs.qza
 ```

-> Clustering reduces the number of sequences to about 60% of the original size, down to just 2,607 sequence representatives.
+> Dropping the negative control and pooled samples, coupled with clustering reduces the number of unique sequence variants to 1,936 sequence representatives.
 Notably, there can still be many suprious diet components we may want to discard, including host DNA and non-arthropod COI sequences.
 In addition, the classification accuracy of some of these sequences may be insufficient for our diversity estimates, so we'll first classify all the sequences and then filter appropriately.

 C. Clustered sequence are classified using a hybrid alignment and naive Bayes approach with `qiime feature-classifier classify-hybrid-vsearch-sklearn`
 ```